 This approach should work for any of the standard events.
 The information is pretty straightforward, so you shouldn’t have any issue getting accurate code.
 But as your request gets more complicated, the code ChatGPT provides may be less dependable.

 For example, I’ve asked ChatGPT to generate code for an Initiate Checkout event based on button click.
 The answer it gave me was technically correct, but I wouldn’t have been able to simply copy and paste the code it gave me without some tweaks.

-I’ve had some success with custom events, too, but that entire process is a bit messier and has more variables involved.
+I’ve had some success with Conversion events tracked by the pixel, app SDK, or API that are outside of standard events.
+These tend to be created to fit the publisher's needs when a pre-defined standard event will not.
+More, too, but that entire process is a bit messier and has more variables involved.
 But I’m trying to find the best way to finesse my ChatGPT prompts to produce helpful results.

 I also put together a quick video of this process…

 Have you experimented much with ChatGPT yet?
 What creative solutions have you found?